 Forget, Delhi, Mumbai, Johannesburg, Panama City, or even Bogota.
 None of them even get close to Dhaka when talking about madness and craziness.
-Those cities are so well organized compared to Dhaka.
+Those cities are so well organised compared to Dhaka.

-All my previous flights out of Kathmandu always delayed so I was not really surprised when my flight this time was only 7 hours delayed, – still an improvement from my last flight which ended up getting delayed for 1 week!
+All my previous flights out of Kathmandu always delayed so I was not surprised when my flight this time was only 7 hours delayed, – still an improvement from my last flight which ended up getting delayed for one week!

-And everyone that have flown out from Kathmandu airport knew, that this is the worst airport in the world to get stuck on.
+And everyone that has flown out from Kathmandu airport knew, that this is the worst airport in the world to get stuck on.

-So when I finally arrived in Dhaka at 3 am, with no accommodation booked or no idea where to go, i got extremely relieved when the passenger next to me on the flight offered me to use his private driver who picking him up at the airport, to drove me to a guesthouse in a good area.
+So when I finally arrived at Dhaka Airport at 3 am, with no accommodation booked or no idea where to go, I got extremely relieved when the passenger next to me on the flight offered me to use his private driver who picked him up at the airport, to drive me to a guesthouse in a good area.
 Thanks to Karma!

-But, looking for a place to stay at 4am is never a good idea, especially when you never have been to the city before.
-We ended up driving around for more than 1 hour, and the Lonely Planet Bangladesh 7th edition showed to be as useless as midget on a basketball team.
+But, looking for a place to stay at 4 am is never a good idea, especially when you have never been to the city before.
+We ended up driving around for more than 1 hour, and the Lonely Planet Bangladesh 7th edition showed to be as useless as a midget on a basketball team.
 We finally found a place to stay around 5 am.

 Dhaka is divided into 17 districts or, locals said Thanas.
 But you don’t have to visit all of them.
-This is the 6 most important for tourists.
+This is the six most important for tourists.

 Gulshan/ Banani/ Baridhara- An upscale area with embassies, trendy crowd, and upscale restaurants.
-Nothings special here for tourists to see or do.
+Nothing special here for tourists to see or do.